cycyee/Campus-Street-Mapping-Tool/proj4/docs/CDijkstraTransportationPlanner.md

 It compares the fastest times from the biking vs the walk/bus methods, including information surrounding bus stop waiting times.The minimum is returned, and the associated vector is also returned.

+The SImplementation iterates through all the vertices, passed in as nodes from the XML file, then iterates through the Ways, creating edges between each node in a way.
+It then iterates through all of the routes, read from the dsv reader, and attaches bus edges between stops along the routes.